ionic compounds

 Model showing the polarity in a water molecule.
 Water is a polar molecule which contains atoms with a partial charge.

 Many ionic compounds are soluble in water; a phrase which is often used when discussing solubility is "like dissolves like".
-What this means is that ionic lattices obviously consist of charged ions, well water is a polar solvent it contains polar covalent bonds and also a dipole due to the fact that it contains atoms with partial positive and partial negative charges.
-Due to the differences between the electronegativity of oxygen (3.4) and hydrogen atoms (2.1) the O-H bond is a polar one with the hydrogen atoms having a partial positive charge (δ+) and the oxygen atom having a partial negative charge (δ-).
-Recall that molecules with charge ends are said to possess a dipole.
+What this means is that ionic compounds obviously consist of charged ions, now recall that water is a polar solvent it contains polar covalent bonds and also a dipole due to the fact that it contains atoms with partial positive and partial negative charges as shown opposite.
+Due to the large difference between the electronegativity of oxygen (3.4) and hydrogen atoms (2.1) the O-H bond is a polar one with the hydrogen atoms having a partial positive charge (δ+) and the oxygen atom having a partial negative charge (δ-).
+However there are other factors affecting solubility beyond polarity, such as lattice energy and hydration enthalpy, but you will meet these terms latter in your A-level course.

-In the case of sodium chloride which contains positively charged sodium ions (Na+) that will attract the partially negatively charged oxygen atoms in the water molecules while the negatively charged chloride ions (Cl-) will attract the partially positively charged hydrogen atoms in the water molecules.
+In the case of sodium chloride; which contains positively charged sodium ions (Na+) that will attract the partial negative charge on the oxygen atoms in the water molecules; while the negatively charged chloride ions (Cl-) will attract the partial positive charge on the hydrogen atoms in the water molecules.
 This is outlined in the image below:

 explanation of how ions in sodium chloride dissolve in water by forming solvation spheres.